ALERT: Paysafe Limited f/k/a Foley Trasimene Acquisition Corp. II Investors with Significant Losses Have Opportunity to Lead Class Action Lawsuit - PSFE, BFT

 SAN DIEGO, Dec.
 29, 2021 /PRNewswire/ -- The law firm of Robbins Geller Rudman & Dowd LLP announces that purchasers of Paysafe Limited f/k/a Foley Trasimene Acquisition Corp.
 II (NYSE: PSFE; BFT) securities between December 7, 2020 and November 10, 2021, both dates inclusive (the "Class Period") have until February 8, 2022 to seek appointment as lead plaintiff in Wiley v.
 Paysafe Limited f/k/a Foley Trasimene Acquisition Corp.
 II, No. 21-cv-10611 (S.D.N.Y.).
 Commenced on December 10, 2021 and pending before Judge Alison J. Nathan, the Paysafe class action lawsuit charges Paysafe and certain of Foley Trasimene Acquisition Corp.
 II's ("FTAC") top executives with violations of the Securities Exchange Act of 1934.

 If you wish to serve as lead plaintiff of the Paysafe class action lawsuit, please provide your information by clicking here.
 You can also contact attorney J.C.
-Sanchez of Robbins Geller by calling 800/449-4900 or via e-mail at jsanchez[email protected].
+Sanchez of Robbins Geller by calling 800/449-4900 or via e-mail at [email protected]grdlaw.com.
 Lead plaintiff motions for the Paysafe class action lawsuit must be filed with the court no later than February 8, 2022.

 CASE ALLEGATIONS: FTAC was a special purpose acquisition company ("SPAC" or "blank-check company") formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or similar business combination with one or more businesses.
 Paysafe provides digital commerce solutions and claims that its solutions extend beyond the card-based payments functionality of traditional payment vendors by providing the advanced capabilities of digital wallets, alternative payment methods, and digital currency transactions.
 On December 7, 2020, FTAC announced that it and Paysafe Group Holdings Limited entered into a definitive agreement and plan of merger, and that upon closing of the transaction the newly combined company will operate as Paysafe with its shares listed on the New York Stock Exchange under the symbol PSFE.
 Prior to the merger, FTAC's common shares traded on the NYSE under the symbol BFT.